Skip to content

 The Multi-Scenario format is used for workshops in which a communication issue involves multiple challenging discussions.
 In liaison with the client we develop a series of different scenarios that may be a series of role-plays that track a chronological progression through an unfolding situation.
 Alternatively the scenarios may be a series of stand-alone interactions that allow for exploration of the varying communications involved (or to explore scenarios that occur over a long time span).
 Participants work collaboratively to explore how each situation could be handled and discussion amongst participants is encouraged and guided by an experienced facilitator.

-This workshop can be run in conjunction with the Centre’s Learning Styles workshop, which explores in a very interactive format the different problem-solving approaches of participants and how they interact with clinical decision-making.
+The Multi-Scenario format can be run in conjunction with the Centre’s Learning Styles workshop, which explores in a very interactive format the different problem-solving approaches of participants and how they interact with clinical decision-making.

 An Open Chair format is used in short workshops to maximise the engagement of each participant with the role-play actor/patient.
 Guided by an experienced facilitator the workshop begins with the participants asking the role-play character questions about their medical or professional history in order to build a picture of the issues at play.
 Then the group works collaboratively, with participants taking turns to role-play with the actor, and the rest of the group offering suggestions and engaging in discussion as the role-play progresses.